NadaAlamri/coursera_fullsatck/module2-solution/readme.txt

-this is the solution for module 2
+this is the solution for module 2 - rm ds.tore